Thinkbox LogoThinkbox

 What’s changing on screen?

 All the TV companies in the UK are part of the albert initiative, founded in 2011 by the TV and film industries to tackle their environmental impact and encourage their audiences to act for a sustainable future.
 As part of their commitment to albert, the TV companies have worked hard to dramatically reduce the carbon emissions of their productions.
-It’s increasingly mandatory for new productions to be carbon neutral.
+Most productions now meet albert’s sustainable production standards.

 The Climate Content Pledge